 Plastic Surgeons are Also Pressured

-If you decide to let your child have cosmetic surgery, find a good plastic surgeon, and get some good cosmetic surgery information.
+If you decide to let your teen have cosmetic surgery find a good plastic surgeon, and get some good cosmetic surgery information.
 Many surgeons send children to see a therapist first, which allows the child to explore the reasons for having the work done.

-This also gives the doctor the benefit of having a professional opinion which shows the teens maturity to make this type of decision.
-The physicians want the teens and parents to understand that surgery is not without risks.
+This also gives the doctor the benefit of having a professional opinion, which shows the teens maturity to make this type of decision.
+The physicians want the teens and the parents to understand that surgery is not without risks.

 Doctors are feeling pressure from their peers also to refuse purely aesthetic enhancements to teens.
 This goes for Botox as well.
 No one knows the long term effects of injecting one's skin with Botox as it has only been approved since 2002, and was meant for older women.

 There is no data as to how this might affect a teen over the decades of her life.
 Even adults aren’t always pleased with their cosmetic surgery decisions after the fact.
 Lisa Rina, wife of Harry Hamlin, has stated publicly her regrets for having too much Botox and other work according to the Huffington Post.

 Boys are also having breast reduction surgery (due to Gynecomastia) and insurance will sometimes pay for this procedure.